fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 month or so will free up some space without removing any relevant data from prior generations.
 Obviously more can be freed by removing all prior generations via `nix-collect-garbage --delete-old`, but then you cannot boot in earlier generations either, so use it with care.
-The `--delete-older-than <period>` is a much more safe bet.
+The option `--delete-older-than <period>` is a much safer bet.
 Example periods would be `7d` or `30d`.
+In conclusion:

+- `nix-collect-garbage` (delete unreachable store paths)
+- `nix-collect-garbage --delete-older-than 30d` (keep system generations younger than 30 days)
+- `nix-env --delete-generations +10` (keep last ten user environment generations)
+- `nix-store --optimise` (reduce disk space by hard-linking identical files)

 # Conclusion
 NixOS promises reproducible builds and does not disappoint.
 Even though some things still feel rough, such as parts of the documentation or the Nix language, it really feels like a next-generation package manager.
 After all, it really solves reproducibility.
-Obviously there are still improvements possible in both Nix and NixOS, but I think it is certainly among the least-bad tools in regards to its value.
+Obviously there are still improvements possible in both Nix and NixOS, but I think it is certainly among the least-bad tools with regard to its value.
 I do prefer `ansible` in terms of usability, and by a lot, but they are just from two entirely different worlds, with Nix having much stronger guarantees to 'same'-ness than ansible would ever be able to provide.